stevescia/Quantum-Hello-world/README.md

 # Hello-Quantum-world

-Beginner's cirq program to display the canonical hello world string - using superdense encoding.
+Beginner's cirq program to display the canonical hello world string - using superdense coding.

 Starting with an example of superdense encoding from Jack Hildary's book "Quantum Computing; An applied approach", I modified the example code to superdense encode the canonical "hello world" string for a starter application.
 In the book's original example: